nyu-ossd-s19/azaw502-weekly/project_evaluation_2.md

 __Pull requests__

-- __how many open pull requests are there:__ 97
+- __how many open pull requests are there:__ 3550

-    - __url for the last pull request created:__ https://github.com/getsentry/sentry/pull/12184
+    - __url for the last pull request created:__ https://github.com/freeCodeCamp/freeCodeCamp/pull/35548

-    - __when was the last pull request made:__ 2 days ago
+    - __when was the last pull request made:__ 7 hours ago

-    - __url for the oldest pull request created:__ https://github.com/getsentry/sentry/pull/4039
+    - __url for the oldest pull request created:__ https://github.com/freeCodeCamp/freeCodeCamp/pull/18059

-    - __when was the oldest pull request made:__ Aug 30, 2016
+    - __when was the oldest pull request made:__ Aug 28, 2018

-- __how many closed pull requests are there:__ 8530
+- __how many closed pull requests are there:__ 18172

-    - __url for the last pull request closed:__  https://github.com/getsentry/sentry/pull/12181
+    - __url for the last pull request closed:__  https://github.com/freeCodeCamp/freeCodeCamp/pull/35538

     - __how many users discussed the pull request:__ 2

     - __when was the pull request made:__ 2 days ago

-    - __when was the pull request closed:__ 2 days ago
+    - __when was the pull request closed:__ 1 day ago

 - __do maintainers respond quickly to pull requests when they are opened?__  yes